gcallah/SoftwareEngineering/md/chap3.md

 ![Factors](../images/chap/3.12_factors.png)

 Figure 3.12 showcases some factors that should be considered to determine whether an agile and/or plan-driven model should be considered.
-Some example of issues/questions and answers to this include:
+Some examples of issues/questions and answers to this include:

 - Is it important to have detailed documentation before implementation happens?
-  - Use plan-driven approach
+  - Use a plan-driven approach
 - Is it realistically feasible to have stakeholders give constant input and developers can deliver many prototypes?
-  - Use Agile approach
+  - Use the Agile approach
 - How large is the system?
   - Agile methods work best in small co-located teams; use a plan-driven approach is the system is too large and requires bigger or multiple teams.
 - What type of system is being developed?